-Eating a high amount of carbs is good for health.
+Eating a high and right amount of carbs is good for health.
 But knowing which carbs are good and which are not is even better for us.

 Carbohydrate is one of the common nutrients found in foods and drinks.

-Carbohydrates get stored in glucose, which converts into energy for body cells, tissue, and organs.
+Carbohydrates are stored in glucose, which converts into energy for body cells, tissue, and organs.
 Most whole food contains carbohydrates which are highly nutritious and healthy.

 But, not all carbohydrates are not on the same page.

-If we look on the other side, Refined carbs and simple carbs are also part of carbohydrates, but these carbs have not contains nutrients and fiber.
+If we look on the other side, refined carbs and simple carbs are also part of carbohydrates, but these carbs have no nutrients or fiber.

 Disadvantages of Eating Refined Carbs